wadaniel/korali/examples/study.cases/CUP2D/swimmers/README.rst

 Running the code
 ----------------

 In order to configure the run you have to go go to _model/config.hpp and uncomment the correct initialPositions vector corresponding to the TASK you want to run.
 Furthermore you have to set the correct number of AGENTS in the runscript.
+In some cases it is further necessary to adjust uncomment the appropriate parts in the isTerminal function in _model/swimmerEnvironment.cpp

 The application is launched locally (or on an interactive node on Piz Daint) using